dhill5/dhill5.github.io/Guessing.md

 9. **End**

-The game closes one the correct number is inputted.
+The game closes once the correct number is inputted.